0.999...: Applications

-Repeating nines also turn up in yet another of Georg Cantor's works.
+Repeating nines also turns up in yet another of Georg Cantor's works.
 They must be taken into account to construct a valid proof, applying his 1891 diagonal argument to decimal expansions, of the uncountability of the unit interval.
 Such a proof needs to be able to declare certain pairs of real numbers to be different based on their decimal expansions, so one needs to avoid pairs like 0.2 and 0.1999...
 A simple method represents all numbers with nonterminating expansions; the opposite method rules out repeating nines.
-A variant that may be closer to Cantor's original argument actually uses base 2, and by turning base-3 expansions into base-2 expansions, one can prove the uncountability of the Cantor set as well.
+A variant that may be closer to Cantor's original argument uses base 2, and by turning base-3 expansions into base-2 expansions, one can prove the uncountability of the Cantor set as well.

-Skepticism in education
+Skepticism among students

 Students of mathematics often reject the equality of 0.999... and 1, for reasons ranging from their disparate appearance to deep misgivings over the limit concept and disagreements over the nature of infinitesimals.
 There are many common contributing factors to the confusion: